 3) Have some calories post-workout – usually a chocolate banana protein shake.

 Funny story.
-I was so jacked up when I realized I was going to compete that I went out and bought a shit ton of the latest and greatest gear.
-Little did I know that I’m not at the level where you start to see the benefits of said gear.
+I was so jacked up when I realized I was going to compete that I went out and bought a ton of the latest and greatest gear.
+Little did I know that I’m not quite at the level where you start to see the benefits of said gear.

 Here’s what I ended up purchasing: